muellerc/micronaut-vs-pure-graalvm-comparison/README.md

 for i in {1..10}; do aws lambda update-function-configuration --function-name $FUNCTION_NAME --environment "Variables={ForceReload=Value$i}" --output text; aws lambda invoke --function-name $FUNCTION_NAME --cli-binary-format raw-in-base64-out --payload '{"body": "{\"name\": \"Serverless\"}", "resource": "/", "path": "/", "httpMethod": "POST", "isBase64Encoded": false, "queryStringParameters": {}, "multiValueQueryStringParameters": {}, "pathParameters": {}, "stageVariables": {}, "headers": {}}' response.json; done
 ```

 After a successful execution, open your [AWS X-Ray Console](https://console.aws.amazon.com/xray/home) and find your trace with the lowest cold-start (Initialization) time for this AWS Lambda function.
-For me, it was 144 ms as you can see below:
+For me, it was **144 ms** as you can see below:

 ![X-Ray Trace](/pure-graalvm-app-eager-init/image/x-ray.png)

 Let's also have a look at other interesting data:

-- Deployment size 5.5 MB
+- Deployment size: **5.5 MB**
-- Max Memory Used: 50 MB (lowest amount for all 10 executions)
+- Max Memory Used: **50 MB** (lowest amount for all 10 executions)
-- Billed Duration: 147 ms (fasted overall execution for a cold-start)
+- Billed Duration: **147 ms** (fasted overall execution for a cold-start)

 ![CloudWatch Logs](/pure-graalvm-app-eager-init/image/cloud-watch-logs.png)

-Yes, we could lower even further the perceive latency of our users by initializing the Jackson library during the function initialisation!
+Yes, we could lower even further the perceived latency of our users by initializing the Jackson library during the function initialisation!
 Why?
 During initialization, Lambda can take advantage of burst CPU credits, no matter the memory settings for the function.